sauce-archives/saucecon19-best-practices-workshop/exercise-guides/exercise1.md

     ```
     mvn test -Dtest=LoginFeatureTest
     ```
 8. Use `git stash` or `git commit` to discard or save your changes.
-Checkout the next branch to proceed to the next exercise
+Checkout the 2nd branch to proceed to the next exercise
     ```
-    git checkout 02_page_objects
+    git checkout 02_create_page_objects
     ```